 The MCFT program seeks to recruit a diverse learning group who share a commitment to applying principles of social justice to systemic/relational practice.
-Persons from all social classes, races, gender identities, sexual orientations, nations of origin, ages, religions, and abilities are encouraged to apply.
+We invite applicants from all socioeconomic status, races, gender identities, sexual orientations, nations of origin, ethnicities, ages, religions, and abilities to apply.

 Most applicants hold degrees in psychology, family and human development, or related fields; however, applicants with other backgrounds will be considered.
 Applicants who do not have at least 12 semester units of prior coursework related to human behavior may be required to add additional courses to their program of study.